roman-milk/roman-milk.github.io/melanie.md

  Tears dripped down her cheeks and he held her chin in one hand while dabbing at them with a tissue.
 As though a barrier had been crashed through she felt a rash desire to give everything to him.
 "Thank you master," she sighed.
 The words were a small sign of the total surrender she felt overwhelming her mind.

  "Thank you master," she said again.
 The words were repeated to test the sincerity of meaning and to roll the unfamiliar words around her tongue for the sensual feel of them.
 It was difficult to understand.
 Was this it?
 Had she lost her independence?
 Was she now a slave?
-Report_Story #1